oslabs-beta/xkite/README.md

    $ npm run dev
    ```

-A browser window will open on http://localhost:3000 where you'll see the live preview of the application.
+A browser window will open on http://localhost:3000 where users will see the live preview of the application.

 Note: If the port 3000 is not available the server will start on the closest available port after 3000.

 ## Note

-- You must have Docker daemon active and running to initiate an xkite local deployment.
+- Users must have Docker daemon active and running to initiate an xkite local deployment.

 # Overview